tristan852/kite/README.md

 </span>

-Kite is a high-performance Connect Four solver capable of solving any board position blazingly fast — even on modest hardware.
+Kite is a lightweight, high-performance Connect Four solver capable of solving any board position blazingly fast — even on modest hardware.
 It can be used to power AI bots with adjustable playing strength — from deliberately weak to perfectly optimal, making only provably best moves.
 Kite is suitable for building AI opponents, integrating into GUI applications, or analyzing positions programmatically.

 Even **with the opening book disabled**, this solver can solve the empty board — the most difficult game state in Connect Four, as it represents the root of the game tree — in about 8 minutes on a modern laptop (using an *Intel i7-1165G7* processor) or in around *2 minutes and 38 seconds* on a modern desktop PC (using an *Intel i9-11900KF* processor).